-We build the puzzle of how proteins work for advancing applications in technology and medicine.
+We are solving the puzzle of functional protein fibrils for advancing applications in technology and medicine

 Cross-α amyloid-like fibrils secreted by the golden bacterium S. aureus are toxic to human cells